abwolf/examples/readme.txt

 # Directory for example files for step by step process to go from msprime simulated data to Neand called bedfiles and desert calls

 # NULL DATA
-# 1) Generate null simulated vcfs and windows S*-scores : slrun.Sstar.Sriram.null.nomig.sh
+# 1) Generate null simulated vcfs and windowed S*-scores

 $ mkdir null/
 $ cd null/